SemireB/git_assignment/README.md

 - set first field entry to be main branch from forked repo and second field entry to the branch (where commits were made) you want to merge to main
-- select 'creaye pull request'
+- select 'create pull request'

 d.
 Describe the steps to add a collaborator to a repository (share write